 If you have checked this and everything seems fine, there could be an issue with the TV’s hardware or software.

-But if you need to use the internet urgently, I would suggest using a wired connection as it works very fast and is stable.
+But if you need to use the internet urgently, I suggest using a wired connection as it works quickly and is stable.

 Now let’s move to our main topic.